 Length of Appointment

-The MIND Institute will accept two interns for the upcoming training year.
+The MIND Institute will accept 4 interns for the upcoming training year.
 The appointment begins July 1 and ends June 30 of each training year; if these dates fall on a weekend or holiday, start/end dates are the following/preceding business day, respectively.
 The internship is a one-year, full-time appointment, 40-hour work week.
 After accounting for the 14 holidays, interns can accrue up to 2,000 hours of supervised professional experience over the course of the training year.
-Please refer to the vacation policies below for important information on the impact of vacation time on SPE hours.
+Please refer to the vacation policies below for important information on the impact of vacation time on Supervised Professional Experience (SPE) hours.
 Upon successful completion, the intern will be awarded a certificate of internship completion from the UC Davis MIND Institute at UC Davis Health.

 Stipend